reshmabidikar/slate/source/includes/_account.md

 > Example Request:

-In the example provided, we are using a system-generated event, namely the `START_ENTITLEMENT`; such event id, can be obtained by fetching the [timeline api](#account-retrieve-account-timeline).
+In the example provided, we are using a system-generated event, namely the `START_ENTITLEMENT`; such event id can be obtained by fetching the [timeline api](#account-retrieve-account-timeline).